 - No recording devices are allowed during EOS interviews or meetings and no recording is allowed of telephone conversations.

-- Deadlines in this procedure may be modified by the EOS Office upon a written showing of good cause by either party or UTSA.
+- Deadlines - Deadlines in this procedure may be modified by the EOS Office upon a written showing of good cause by either party or UTSA.

 - Dissemination of Policy and Education

 - UTSA may periodically educate and train employees and supervisors regarding the policy and conduct that could constitute a policy violation.
 Preventive education and training programs will be provided to students, faculty and staff.
-Training on sexual harassment and sexual violence policy procedures will be provided to law enforcement personnel, including their obligation to advise students of their right to file a complaint under these procedures as well as to file a criminal complaint.

-- In accordance with Texas Labor Code 21.010, all UTSA employees, including faculty, are required to complete discrimination training including sexual harassment no later than the 30th calendar day after the date the employee is hired and shall complete supplemental training every two years.
+- In accordance with Texas Labor Code 21.010, all UTSA employees, including faculty, are required to complete discrimination training no later than the 30th calendar day after the date the employee is hired and shall complete supplemental training every two years.
 The electronic training record is the acknowledgement and verification that the training has been conducted.

 - Each vice president or designee will periodically assess their area of authority to make sure a climate is maintained that promotes an educational and working environment that provides equal opportunity to all members of the UTSA community.
 If problems are noted or if the circumstances surrounding a complaint are not remedied, the EOS Office shall be notified immediately for assistance in taking corrective actions.